 Answers to the most common clinical trial questions

 A clinical trial is a type of research study designed to evaluate whether an investigational drug is safe and effective for use in humans.
-Participants are given specific medical treatments and researchers closely monitor the results to help determine if the drug should be approved for use.
-The U.S. Food and Drug Administration (FDA) has strict rules that govern how clinical trials are conducted, and requires that an investigational drug be proven safe and effective before it can be widely used in the United States.
+Participants are given specific medical treatments (or placebos) and researchers closely monitor the results to help determine if the drug should be approved for use.
+The U.S. Food and Drug Administration (FDA) has strict rules that govern how clinical trials are conducted, and requires that an investigational drug be proven safe and effective before it can be approved and widely used in the United States.

 All clinical trials follow a plan called a protocol.
 A protocol is a written document that describes the rationale, objectives, design and organization of a clinical research trial.
 For example, a protocol describes the type of people who are eligible to participate, the length of the study, the required procedures and drug doses.

-Every clinical trial has strict eligibility criteria to help determine who can take part.
+Every clinical trial has strict eligibility criteria listed in the protocol to help determine who can take part.
 This criteria is based on factors such as age, gender, type or stage of disease, medical history, use of other medications and the ability to perform certain activities.
 Whether an individual meets this criteria is assessed during the ‘screening’ period at the very start of a clinical trial.
 This may involve certain assessments and questionnaires.
 Importantly, a trial doctor is the person who determines whether someone is eligible to participate, not the study sponsor.

 Yes.
 Participation in clinical trials is voluntary, and research participants can choose to discontinue their participation in a trial at any time.